 The group name given to a completed build of handrails, baserails, newel posts, spindles and newel caps.
+For more information on different types of balustrade, please refer to our buyers guide for metal stair spindles.

 This tends to be the bottom step of the staircase with either one or both ends having a rounded corner.